yorhadev/dreamify-api/README.md

 ## Why?

-When I wanted to design a portfolio project prototype that showed my knowledge as a Full-Stack developer, so I decided to create this simple web service with NodeJs (express).
+I wanted to design a portfolio project prototype that showed my knowledge as a Full-Stack developer, so I decided to create this simple web service with NodeJs (express).

 ## How to